tomasvdw/bitcrust/bitcrust-lib/README.md

 As the vast majority of spents refer to recent transactions, such skip tree can reduce the average number of nodes traversed per lookup to  about 100.

-Developers with knowledge about B-Trees and hash-tables may start to giggle at such high number of nodes per lookup, but they would be forgetting the major gains of the approach:
+Developers with knowledge about B-Trees and hash-tables may start to giggle at such high number of nodes per lookup, but they would be forgetting the major gains, which makes this approach outperform other structures:

 * Superior locality of reference.
 As the majority of lookups is in the end of the tree, the accessed memory usually fits in the CPU cache.
+This in sheer contrast with the UTXO set which is randomly scattered.
-* The data structre is append-only, absolving the need for tranactional adding and removal of UTXO pointers.
+* The data structure is append-only, absolving the need for transactional adding and removal of UTXO pointers.
 Adding to the tree is done concurrently using CAS-semantics.
-* The structure is a tree on disk.
+* The tree structure is maintained on disk.
 This absolves the need for reorgs and for writing undo-information.
-A reorg in bitcurst is simply the pointing to a different tip.
+A reorg in bitcrust is simply the pointing to a different tip.
 * Parallel block validation.
 As there is no "main chain" at the storage level, concurrent blocks can be verified in parallel.